Bangladesh sentences 19 to death over 2004 attack | AFP - This kiji is

 Tarique Rahman, son of then-premier and Hasina's ally-turned-archrival Khaleda Zia, was among 49 people on trial, with Rahman charged with criminal conspiracy and multiple counts of murder.

-Rahman, 50, was tried in absentia after he fled the country for London in 2008.
+Rahman, 50, was however tried in absentia after he fled the country for London in 2008.

 He now leads the main opposition Bangladesh Nationalist Party (BNP) from exile after Zia was jailed in February for five years for corruption.